Gay Cabo San Lucas – Ultimate Travel Guide, Hotels, Restaurants, Bars & Activities (Updated 2023)

-Gay Cabo San Lucas, or simply Cabo – A resort city in the Mexican state of Baja California Sur, located near the southern tip of the Baja California Peninsula.
-The city’s population was estimated at 202 thousand people.
+Gay Cabo San Lucas, or simply Cabo is a resort city in the Mexican state of Baja California Sur, near the southern tip of the Baja California Peninsula, with an estimated population of 202 thousand people.

-“Los Cabos” is the combined name for Cabo San Lucas and San José del Cabo.
-They form a metropolitan area with a population of approximately 350 thousand people.
+“Los Cabos” is the combined name for Cabo San Lucas and San José del Cabo that form a metropolitan area with a population of approximately 350 thousand people.

 It’s a new kind of LGBTQ+ friendly location where you can blend in with the crowd while still feeling completely at ease.